matomo-org/developer-documentation/docs/getting-started-part-1.md

     $ php composer.phar install

 If this command fails, follow the [installation instructions for Composer](https://getcomposer.org/doc/00-intro.md).
-On Windows you will likely need to add another parameter:
+On Windows you will likely need to add an option `--no-script`:

     $ php composer.phar install --no-script